Dimaryst/wireguard_aws/README.md

 # Install and use AWS-based Wireguard
-Scripts automate the installation and use of Wireguard on AWS with Ubuntu Server 18.04 / CentOS 7
+Scripts automate the installation and use of Wireguard on your own server

 ## How use